garage-education/website/content/docs/apache-spark/06-running-spark.md

 **Note:** For those new to Spark, starting with the Databricks Community Edition is highly recommended due to its user-friendly interface and comprehensive documentation.

+## Watch on Youtube

 {{< youtube 4jNGSaBFzZk >}}

+## Watch on our Servers

+{{< video src="https://garage-education.s3.amazonaws.com/spark-course/Ch.04-06-Running-Spark.mp4" controls="yes" >}}

-You can download the video by right clicking the link and chose save link as: [Download Video](https://garage-education.s3.amazonaws.com/spark-course/Ch.04-06-Running-Spark.mp4)
+You can download the videog the link and chose save link as: [Download Video](https://garage-education.s3.amazonaws.com/spark-course/Ch.04-06-Running-Spark.mp4)